-The Ontario Research and Innovation Optical Network (ORION) was created in July 2001 and was originally known as The Optical Regional Advanced Network of Ontario, or ORANO.
-ORION’s first connection was completed and tested in February 2003 between Laurentian University and York University.
-Then, in April 2003, ORION and the Ontario Government invested $5.5 million to connect additional institutions, leveraging $8 million in additional local investment.
-Since this original investment, ORION has been a self-sustaining, fully operational non-profit organization.
+ORION was originally created with the support of the Ontario Government.
+We were founded in 2001 (known then as The Optical Regional Advanced Network of Ontario, or ORANO) and our first connection — between Laurentian University and York University — was completed and tested in 2003.
+Following that initial success, ORION and the Ontario Government invested $5.5 million to connect additional institutions, leveraging $8 million in additional local investment.
+Since then, we’ve been a self-sustaining, not-for-profit organization.

 President, George Brown College